adjn/cooking/recipes/rice_cooker_hainaese.md

 - 1 stalk green onions, sliced thin
 - 2 teaspoon ginger, minced
 - 1/4 tsp turmeric
-- 1 Tbps sesame oil
+- 1 Tbsp sesame oil

 ## Directions
-1. Using your knife, crsh the garlic and remove the skin
+1. Using your knife, crush the garlic and remove the skin
 2. Mince the garlic
 3. Peel, then mince the ginger
 4. Trim the green onions of roots and any damage